Agent

 **Next.js App Router:** The generated `registry.js` includes `"use client"` automatically. `<Skeleton>` uses hooks — add `"use client"` to any file that imports it.

-Add `data-no-skeleton` to any element you want to skip:
+Add `data-no-skeleton` to any element you want to exclude from bone capture:

 ```tsx